G01d3nW01f/backdoor-gen/README.md

 # backdoor-gen
 generator of php_backdoor

+Generate the PHP backdoor

+simple backdoor:
+  ?cmd=<any_command>
+  script embed to jpeg_file with exiftool

+extension tricks:
+  if disallow to .php extension
+  .php.jpg and .phtml

+webshell:

+  simple php-webshell

 This Script is for SecTest or education Only
 So Do not use this for illegal